-How to Blanch and Shock Vegetables in 4 Easy Steps
+How to Blanch and Shock Vegetables in 3 Easy Steps

-Blanching and shocking can be used to partially cook almost any vegetable.
-This video for Easy Broccoli Salad shows you the basic steps.
+Blanching and shocking can be used to partially cook and preserve the color and crunch of almost any vegetable.
+You can use blanched and shocked vegetables in salads, pasta dishes, and as appetizers with dips.
+You might also blanch and shock raw vegetables before canning, or freezing.
+This video for Chef John's Easy Broccoli Salad shows you the basic steps.

-1. Prepare a pot of boiling water and an ice bath (a large bowl full of ice and water).
-You can add salt to the water if you wish — salt will permeate the outer walls of the vegetable being blanched and enhance the flavors — but salt also breaks down the vegetables over time and causes them to become mushy.
+Prepare a pot of boiling water and an ice bath (a large bowl full of ice and water).
+You can add salt to the boiling water if you wish — salt will permeate the outer walls of the vegetable being blanched and enhance the flavors — but salt also breaks down the vegetables over time and causes them to become mushy.

-2. Place your vegetables into the boiling water, and keep the water at a consistent boil.
+Place your vegetables into the boiling water, and keep the water at a consistent boil.
 Test the vegetables for doneness after a minute or so; vegetables should be tender but not mushy.
 To test larger vegetables like broccoli, insert a small sharp knife into the thick part of the stem.
 If the broccoli clings to the knife, it needs more time.
 If the knife slides in and out easily, the broccoli is ready to be shocked.

-4. Keep the vegetables in the ice water long enough for them to cool completely, then drain them well.
+Important: Keep the vegetables in the ice water long enough for them to cool completely, then drain them well.
 If you remove the vegetables from the ice bath before they finish cooling, they will continue to cook from the inside out resulting in a mushy finished product.

 When you need to peel fruits with very thin skins, like tomatoes or peaches, you can use the blanch and shock method (without salt in the boiling water, of course).
 Blanching loosens the skin from the flesh, and shocking helps it to easily peel off.
 To help the process along, cut a shallow X in the bottom of the fruit (opposite the stem end) before blanching.